Black sesame seed, dry eyes and blurred vision

 Many people have experienced blurred vision or times when their vision is not quite clear, sometimes to the extent that it is as though the eyes are looking through a dirty window that cannot be cleaned.
 This may also occur with tired or dry eyes.
 These feelings can come and go or last for longer periods of time.
 It can be a very uncomfortable feeling and have an effect on the person’s quality of life.
-Usually, in these cases the eyes are checked by an optometrist for glasses or by the GP or specialist and it is found that nothing is wrong with the eyes.
+Usually, in these cases the eyes are better checked by an optometrist for glasses or by the GP or specialist first and it is found that nothing is wrong with the eyes.

 Actually, it is the signal of an unhealthy state of the internal body – the sign of disorder in certain internal organs which is reflecting externally.
 This does not only happen to the older age group but can effect all age groups, children and adults, male and female.
 If you do not pay attention to the signs of the cause, ongoing health may become worse and worse.
 It is important to understand the signs so you can seek early treatment or prevention.

 Traditional Chinese Medicine believes there is a strong relationship between the internal organs and the external parts of the body.
 When there is disorder of a certain internal organ it will have an effect on a certain part of the external body.
 This is a very important part of Traditional Chinese diagnosis theory.